makerdao/mips/MIP30/mip30.md

 again.
 This is repeated to maximise the total amount that a user has supplied / borrowed, up to _four times_ the initial amount in the case of USDC^.
-This repeated supply / borrow method is in use by the majority of Compound Dai deposits today, and is the reason why the total supply of cDai greatly exceeds the real supply of Dai.
+This repeated supply / borrow method is in use by the majority of large Compound Dai deposits today, and is the reason why the total supply of cDai greatly exceeds the real supply of Dai.

 ^: the upper limit of supply `s = s0 / (1 - cf)`, where `cf` is the
 maximum utilisation allowed by Compound (e.g. `cf=0.75` for usdc, i.e.